samisbakedham/Clerici/ANONYMITY_NETWORKS.md

 enabled but no peers over an anonymity network are available, an error is logged and the transaction is kept for future broadcasting over an anonymity network.
-The transaction will not be broadcast unless an anonymity connection is made or until `uttcd` is shutdown and restarted with only public connections enabled.
+The transaction will not be broadcast unless an anonymity connection is made or until `clcd` is shutdown and restarted with only public connections enabled.

-Anonymity networks can also be used with `uttc-wallet-cli` and `uttc-wallet-rpc` - the wallets will connect to a daemon through a proxy.
+Anonymity networks can also be used with `clc-wallet-cli` and `clc-wallet-rpc` - the wallets will connect to a daemon through a proxy.
 The daemon must provide a hidden service for the RPC itself, which is separate from the hidden service for P2P connections.